Jako/multiTV/README.md

 outerTpl | outer template: chunkname, filename (value starts with `@FILE`) or code (value starts with `@CODE` - placeholders have to be masked by `((` and `))`.
 (Note 3) | `@CODE:<select name="$tvName">[+wrapper+]</select>` or custom template in template variable config file rowTpl | row template: chunkname, filename (value starts with `@FILE`) or code (value starts with `@CODE` - placeholders have to be masked by `((` and `))`.
-(Note 3) | `@CODE:<option value="[+value+]">[+key+]</option>` or custom template in template variable config file display | count of rows that are displayed, `all` for all rows | 5 rows | comma separated list of row numbers (or all rows) that should be displayed | all toPlaceholder | the snippet output is assigned to a placeholder named as the template variable (i.e. [+element+]), single items are assigned to placeholders named as the template variable followed by the row number (i.e. [+element.1+]).
+(Note 3) | `@CODE:<option value="[+value+]">[+key+]</option>` or custom template in template variable config file display | count of rows that are displayed, `all` for all rows | 5 offset | count of rows from start that are not displayed | 0 rows | comma separated list of row numbers (or all rows) that should be displayed | all randomize | random order of displayed rows | 0 orderBy | column name and order direction (direction defaults to asc) to sort the output | - toPlaceholder | the snippet output is assigned to a placeholder named as the parameter value (i.e. [+myPlaceholder+]), single items are assigned to placeholders named as the parameter value followed by the row number (i.e. [+myPlaceholder.1+]).
 Normal snippet output is suppressed.
-(Note 2) | 0 randomize | random order of displayed rows | 0 published | display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1 emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty
+(Note 2) | - published | display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1 emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty